If you have never visited Jones Beach, then you cannot imagine how wonderful, vast, and magical a place it is.

 Whether on a summer day in July, a winter day in January, or a rainy, misty day in April, Jones Beach, and its extraordinary sense of space, has the ability to transform you.
 I, like many Long Islanders and New Yorkers, know this to be true.

-Growing up in New York and spending my summers in Italy provided me with a unique perspective on Formula One, having absorbed over many years, the infectious passion people have for Formula One.
+Growing up in New York and spending my summers in Italy provided me with a unique perspective on Formula One, having absorbed over many years the infectious passion people have for Formula One.

 However, I was left wondering why this remarkable motorsport, of which nobody knew what I was talking about when I came back home to New York, was not prevalent or popular in America?

 Sometimes asking why F1 wasn't in America at all?